 - A copier, fax machine, or other electronic equipment that allows the examiners to bring or send documents back to their offices, and

 The key to a successful examination is cooperation.
-Examiners will be asking for a lot of documents and information, so work with the examiner to provide the material in the most efficient manner.
+Examiners will be asking for a lot of documents and information, so work with the examiner to provide the material most efficiently.

-If you have any further questions about DISB’s examination process, contact Senayet Meaza at [email protected] or call (202) 442-4794.
+If you have further questions about DISB’s examination process, contact Stephen Bouchard at [email protected] or call (202) 442-7800.
 Please note, however, that information concerning specific inspections/examinations is generally non-public information that may not be disclosed.